-UNIT UNIT NAME DESCRIPTION AND GENESIS QUATERNARY HOLOCENE A ATERIALS: Artificially made ground or geological materials that have been disturbed by at their physical properties (e.g. structure, cohesion, compaction) have been drastically 0 Undifferentiated peat (woody to fibrous muck) occurring in wetlands; commonly ed, poorly drained glaciolacustrine deposits; includes marshes, swamps, bogs and fens. ОВ peatland with a fluctuating water table and commonly a raised surface; peatland y sphagnum mosses, heath shrubs and short, stunted trees.
-OF eatland which receives water from slowly flowing streams and groundwater, with the water urface; peatland surface is dominated by sedges, with grasses and reeds near local reed.
-C movement; commonly 'S: Materials that have reached their present position as a result of direct, gravity-induced occurs as slope and slump deposits confined to valley slopes and floors; includes I, glaciolacustrine, glaciofluvial and eolian sediments, generally poorly sorted.
+UNIT UNIT NAME DESCRIPTION AND GENESIS QUATE HOLOCE RNARY NE A ATERIALS: Artificially made ground or geological materials that have been disturbed by nat their physical properties (e.g. structure, cohesion, compaction) have been drastically 0 : Undifferentiated peat (woody to fibrous muck) occurring in wetlands; commonly ed, poorly drained glaciolacustrine deposits; includes marshes, swamps, bogs and fens.
+OE peatland with a fluctuating water table and commonly a raised surface; peatland by sphagnum mosses, heath shrubs and short, stunted trees.
+Ean neets Occurs in no actions that receives water from aloudy flouring streams and groundwater with the water

+Fen peat: Occurs in peatland that receives water from slowly flowing streams and groundwater, with the water table lying at the land surface; peatland surface is dominated by sedges, with grasses and reeds near local pools, and is sparsely treed.

-FLUVIAL DEPOSITS: Sediments transported and deposited by streams and rivers; synonymous with alluvium.
-Includes well-sorted stratified sand, gravel, silt, clay and organic sediments occurring in channel and overbank deposits (e.g., postglacial floodplains, terraces, fans and deltas).
-LACUSTRINE DEPOSITS: Sediments deposited in and adjacent to recent and modern lakes; includes offshore sand, silt and clay, minor organic deposits; may also include minor littoral (nearshore) beaches and bars
+COLLUVIAL DEPOSITS: Materials that have reached their present position as a result of direct, gravity-induced movement; commonly occurs as slope and slump deposits confined to valley slopes and floors; includes pre-existing bedrock, till, glaciolacustrine, glaciofluvial and eolian sediments, generally poorly sorted.
+FLUVIAL DEPOSITS: Sediments transported and deposited by streams and rivers; synonymous with alluvium; includes well-sorted stratified sand, gravel, silt, clay and organic sediments occurring in channel and overbank deposits (e.g., postglacial floodplains, terraces, fans and deltas).
+LACUSTRINE DEPOSITS: Sediments deposited in and adjacent to recent and modern lakes; includes offshore sand, silt and clay, minor organic deposits; may also include minor littoral (nearshore) beaches and bars composed of sand, silt and minor gravel.

-EOLIAN DEPOSITS: Wind deposited sediments; comprise well-sorted, medium- to fine-grained sand and minor silt; generally massive to locally cross-bedded or ripple-laminated; includes both active and vegetated dunes and
+EOLIAN DEPOSITS: Wind-deposited sediments; comprise well-sorted, medium- to fine-grained sand and minor silt; generally massive to locally cross-bedded or ripple-laminated; includes both active and vegetated dunes and sand sheets.